Jean-Eudes-le-retour/container-benchmark-example/README.md

 ### Benchmark specific files

 1. When a controller is evaluated, Webots and the controller are run inside [Docker containers](https://www.docker.com/resources/what-container/).
 There are two Dockerfiles at the root of the repository, "Dockerfile" for the Webots container and "controller_Dockerfile" for the controller container which contains their setup.
-   1. Inside "Dockerfile", rename the world file name "robot_programming.wbt" to your world name and change the "edit_me" in "controller_Dockerfile" to your default controller name.
+   1. Inside "Dockerfile", rename the world file name "robot_programming.wbt" to your world name
+   1. Inside "controller_Dockerfile", change "edit_me" to your default controller name
    1. If you need a special installation environment for your simulation or controller you can configure the Dockerfiles as needed.
-The default webots.cloud Docker image already has the tools needed to run and compile C, C++ and Python controllers.
+The default webots.cloud Docker image already has the tools needed to run and compile C, C++ and Python controllers
 1. Update the fields inside ![webots.yml](../../edit/main/webots.yml):
    - file: put the relative path to your world file
    - maximum-duration: the maximum duration of an evaluation in seconds.
 Set it not large to avoid long evaluations of broken controllers but not too short to have enough time to finish the task